oliversalzburg/TimeBeam/README.md

 ### Selection
 By default, anything that *intersects* with the selection rectangle is selected.
 If you hold <kbd>Alt</kbd>, anything that is *contained* within the selection rectangle is selected.
 Holding <kbd>Ctrl</kbd> allows you pick single tracks in and out of the selection.
+Clicking the labels at the start of a track will select all track elements on that track.

 ---